bf2fc6cc711aee1a0c2a/cos-fleet-manager/README.md

 - `AWS_SECRET_ACCESS_KEY`: AWS secret access key.
 This is only required if you wish to create CCS clusters using the service.
 - `ENABLE_OCM_MOCK`: Enables mock ocm client.
 Defaults to false.
 - `OCM_MOCK_MODE`: The type of mock to use when ocm mock is enabled.
 Defaults to 'emulate-server'.
 - `JWKS_URL`: JWK Token Certificate URL.
-Defaults to https://api.openshift.com/.well-known/jwks.json.
+- `TOKEN_ISSUER_URL`: A token issuer url used to validate if JWT token used are coming from the given issuer.
+Defaults to `https://sso.redhat.com/auth/realms/redhat-external`.
 - `ROUTE53_ACCESS_KEY`: AWS route 53 access key for creating CNAME records
 - `ROUTE53_SECRET_ACCESS_KEY`: AWS route 53 secret access key for creating CNAME records
 - `KAFKA_TLS_CERT`: Kafka TLS external certificate.